Active Kids Provider $50 Sports Vouchers: NSW

 The NSW Government is helping kids get active with the new Active Kids program.

-From 31 January 2018, parents/guardians/carers can apply for a voucher valued up to $100 per calendar year for each student enrolled in school.
 The voucher can be used for registration, participation and membership costs for sport, fitness and recreational activities during the calendar year it was issued.

 The initiative aims to reduce barriers to participation and help change the physical activity behaviours of children and young people in NSW.